luxfi/docs/docs/dapps/smart-contracts/using-hardhat-with-the-lux-c-chain.md

 }
 ```

 Note: Since this is a local network, we did not need to wait until transaction is accepted.
-However for other networks like `fuji` or `mainnet` you need to wait until transaction is accepted with: `await result.wait()`.
+However for other networks like `testnet` or `mainnet` you need to wait until transaction is accepted with: `await result.wait()`.

 Now we can ensure that tokens are transferred: